Vaccinations in Pregnancy

 Whooping Cough (also known as pertussis)

-Whooping cough is a serious infection that causes long bouts of coughing and choking, making it hard to breathe.
-Whooping cough is highly infectious and is currently on the increase, babies who are too young to start their vaccinations are at greatest risk of contracting the illness.
+Whooping cough is highly infectious and is currently on the increase, and babies who are too young to start their vaccinations are at greatest risk of contracting the illness.

 The Whooping Cough vaccine is free to pregnant women and can be arranged by contacting your GP, speaking to your Midwife, or dropping in to Doncaster or Bassetlaw Antenatal Clinics between 9am to 5pm, Monday to Friday.